-- In 2019, MCSP conducted a mixed-methods study in Rwanda that examined the gender-based discrimination and mistreatment by health providers in reproductive and maternal health services in Rwanda.
-The study demonstrated that health care providers' attitudes around quality of care improved with more equitable gender attitudes. - From 2016-18, MCSP improved the quality of service delivery in health facilities in Nigeria, Tanzania, and Mozambique using Jhpiego's Standards for Gender Sensitive Service Delivery, a supervision tool that allows facilities to assess themselves through a participatory process with providers and incentives them to improve based on a scoring system.
+- In Rwanda, between January 2015 and December 2019, MCSP built the capacity of 173 trainers and 1,500 health providers on gender, male engagement, and improving gender-sensitive RMNCAH service delivery.
+In 2019, MCSP conducted a mixed-methods study in Rwanda that examined the gender-based discrimination and mistreatment by health providers in reproductive and maternal health services in Rwanda.
+The study demonstrated that health care providers' attitudes around quality of care improved with more equitable gender attitudes. - From 2016-18, MCSP improved the quality of service delivery in health facilities in Nigeria, Tanzania, and Mozambique using Jhpiego's Standards for Gender Sensitive Service Delivery, a supervision tool that allows facilities to assess themselves through a participatory process with providers and incentivizes them to improve based on a scoring system.
 Hundreds of providers have been trained to implement the tool and scores have increased in the areas of respectful communication and care, privacy and confidentiality, and male engagement.
 The tool subsequently integrated into existing national quality improvement initiatives in Mozambique and Tanzania to position it for scale-up of its use across the country.
+In Mozambique, MCSP supported the Ministry of Health to develop their Second National Gender Strategy for the Health Sector, working to integrate gender into health interventions, budgets, planning processes, and data collection.